 Installing from a File Share

-It’s actually quite easy to install from a file share using Admin Arsenal and PDQ Deploy for those situations where you need or want to.
+It’s actually quite easy to install from a file share using PDQ for those situations where you need or want to.
 There are two things that you need to do.

 First, create a batch file that will install from the file share (use a .bat or .cmd extension.)
 This batch file can then be installed and it will be copied to the target machine and not the installer itself.
 The batch file could be something as simple as this: